 To engage China’s research community we launched an open innovation challenge to encourage the development of environmentally friendly packaging solutions, in collaboration with Tsinghua x-lab, in Beijing, China.

-As we look ahead, innovation will continue to be at the core of our efforts and in line with our company purpose of enhancing quality of life and contributing to a healthier future.
+As we look ahead, innovation will continue to be at the core of our efforts and in line with our company purpose to unlock the power of food to enhance quality of life for everyone, today and for generations to come..
 We believe this is what leads to sustained success and growth, and allows us to make a meaningful impact for our consumers, our communities and for the planet.